Queegly/VPN/README.md

 OmniProxy
 ================
-OmniProxy is an extension for Google Chrome that uses/modifies web services to act as crude proxies for accessing blocked internet content.
-OmniProxy supports using services like Google Translate, Google Modules, Google Web Cache, and more as proxies.
+OmniProxy is an extension for Google Chrome that uses/modifies web services to act as proxies for accessing blocked internet content.
+OmniProxy supports using services like Google Translate, Anonymouse, Google Modules, ProxyWeb, and more as proxies.
 OmniProxy also enhances these services for use as a proxy.
 For example when using Google Translate, the Translate bar is hidden and only the web page is visible.

-Simply type 'omni' in the in Chrome's search bar, then a space, and type in the URL you want to view.
+Simply type 'omni' in Chrome's search bar, then a space, and type in the URL you want to view.
 OmniProxy will then open the URL in the selected proxy in the current tab.
-OmniProxy does modify the non-proxy functionality of the site you use as a proxy, so if you have problems using those sites normally you should temporarily disable OmniProxy.
+In some cases, OmniProxy modifies the functionality of the site you use as a proxy.
+If you have problems using those sites normally you should temporarily disable OmniProxy.

-__OmniProxy icon from the [Faenza](http://tiheum.deviantart.com/art/Faenza-Icons-173323228) icon pack.__
+_OmniProxy icon from the [Faenza](http://tiheum.deviantart.com/art/Faenza-Icons-173323228) icon pack._

 ---------------------------------------------------------
 __New in OmniProxy 1.0:__